spryker/spryker-docs/docs/scos/dev/technical-enhancement-integration-guides/integrate-category-cms-blocks.md

     link: docs/scos/dev/module-migration-guides/migration-guide-cmsblock.html
 ---

-This document describes how to enable category CMS blocks.
 A category block is a CMS block that can be embedded into a category template.

-To enable the Category CMS Block in your project, follow the steps:
+To integrate the category blocks, follow the steps:

 1. Install the `CmsBlockCategoryConnector` module using Composer: